shunjikonishi/api-first-spec/README.md

 - Call host#success or other test method to execute request.
   - Its argument is a callback function.
   - Callback function takes 2 arguments. data(JSON) and response.

-If you want to wait finishing test, you can call done() method in callback function.
-Or you can directly set done as a callback function.
+  - Or you can directly set done as a callback function.

 When you use success method, the validations that defined in response.rules are applied to all response data.